Paliuli

-In Hawaiian mythology, Paliuli is the equivalent of the Garden of Eden, a legendary paradise and the home of Princess Laieikawai (Lā'i.e.-i-ka-wai).
+In Hawaiian religion, Paliuli is the equivalent of the Garden of Eden, a legendary paradise and the home of Princess Laieikawai (Lāʻi.e.-i-ka-wai).
 It was used for several place names, including a sugar mill owned by Henry Perrine Baldwin.

 The Makawao Union Church was built on its foundation.

 Literally pali uli means "green cliff" in the Hawaiian language.

-In another legend, Kū and Hinawelalani had three children; Kahanaiakeakua, Paliuli and Keaomelemele.
+In another legend, Kū and Hinawelalani had three children: Kahanaiakeakua, Paliuli, and Keaomelemele.
 They were raised separately.
 Paliuli was raised by Waka in Paliuli, Puna, Hawaiʻi island.